pkiel/notebook/_posts/2023-08-09-matPowerAnalysis.md

 I collected growth rates from the Perry coral growth database, which aggregates calcification data for their ReefBudget surveys.
-While these data are likely not predictive of what we will observe in the laboratory with the buoyant weight methodology since these refer to two-dimensional reef planar area and not three-dimensional coral colony surface area, the relative differences in growth rates among species provides a framework for us to build this statistical power model.
+While these data are likely not predictive of what we will observe in the laboratory with the buoyant weight methodology, the relative differences in growth rates among species provides a framework for us to build this statistical power model.

 Next, I estimated power-sample size curves with pooled standard deviations (SD) varying from 0.05 - 0.25